seanorama/masterclass/security-advanced/README.md

 This should already be installed on your cluster.
 If not, refer to appendix [here](https://github.com/seanorama/masterclass/tree/master/security-advanced#install-solrcloud)

 ###### Setup Solr for Ranger audit

 - Once Solr is installed, run below to set it up for Ranger audits.
 Steps are based on http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.2/bk_Ranger_Install_Guide/content/solr_ranger_configure_solrcloud.html

-- Run on all nodes where Solr was installed
+- Run on all nodes where Solr was installed.
+(You can check for solr dir on each node: `ls /opt/lucidworks-hdpsearch/solr`)
 ```
 export JAVA_HOME=/usr/java/default
 export host=$(curl -4 icanhazip.com)